 As a professional singer and musician, music was the essence of Nick’s life; it was his love and , his passion.
 In his memory, we are committed to supporting organizations that are helping musicians who are battling mental illness.
 There is now a scholarship at the SF Conservatory of Music in Nick’s name.

-For fourteen years, since establishing the foundation in Nick’s name, we have lived up to, and deepened our commitment, to the battle against mental illness, providing treatment through the organizations we fund, offering comfort and support and alleviating pain.
+For twenty years, since establishing the foundation in Nick’s name, we have lived up to, and deepened our commitment, to the battle against mental illness, providing treatment through the organizations we fund, offering comfort and support and alleviating pain.
 We want those who suffer from mental illness to live amazing lives, and to fulfill their potential, with the best possible help available to them.

 And in turn, we thank you for your commitment and assistance.